KaburaJ/Booking-App/README.md

 PS: The UI/ layout design comes first before any coding can be done.

 ### Let's Dive into it!
-[App Image]

 Looking at the homescreen UI [here](https://kaburaj.github.io/Booking-App), there's:
 * some form of text.
 Furthermore, the text is of varying fontsize.
 * an image at the top right corner
 * a search space that has a search icon and the word 'search' on it
 * The text 'Available Games' and 'View all' on the same row but at the beginning and end respectively
-* A scrollable section (we'll eloy some sort of ListView widget).
+* A scrollable section (we'll employ some sort of ListView widget).
 Worth noting is that this section is scrollable horizontally.
 * The text 'Games' and 'View all' on the same row but at the beginning and end respectively
 * Another scrollable section that has some images and text.
 * Lastly, there is a bottom bar that contains four icons namely: the 'home', 'search', 'games' and 'profile' icons which are clickable.